SuperAwesomeLTD/sa-mobile-sdk-ios-docs/source/05display.rst

 Again, notice the presence of setAd: and play - they perform the same role as for banner or video ads.

 The difference here is that the SAInterstitialAd class subclasses UIViewController, so it must be presented on screen as such.

-Additionally, a fullscreen video ad can have two more parameters that can be set:

- * **shouldLockOrientation**, which by default is NO, but can be set to YES or NO
- * **lockOrientation**, which can be set to any of UIInterfaceOrientationMaskLandscape, UIInterfaceOrientationMaskPortrait, etc, and is only executed if shouldLockOrientation is set to YES.

 Interstitials can be closed by calling the **close** function.